Robert Samut: Medical career

 In 1920 he was appointed Professor of Pathology at the Royal University of Malta on the death of his brother Carmelo, who had been Professor of Pathology 1894-1920.
 It was this position that eventually was to cause his death.
 He had been asked to carry out an autopsy on a woman who had died with a strange illness and for reasons that are not well understood, he was infected with her illness.
 Prof Robert Samut pioneered the first tests (although primitive) on certain sexually transmitted diseases on the Maltese Islands.

 Even though Prof. Robert Samut was busy with this position, he still paid house calls to his patients.
 The period following the First World War, and even more so with the events that led the 1919 Sette Gugnio riots, many of the Floriana residents were poor and he would treat them for free.

 Maltese National Anthem

 While studying in Edinburgh he had once been asked to sing the Maltese Anthem, and the fact that Malta did not have one, induced him to do something about it.

 He wrote some simple notes, however the pressure of his work made him forget about them.
 Then one day in the early 1920s having been asked by Albert Laferla, his brother-in-law, the then Director of Elementary Schools, to compose a hymn for school children, he remembered his notes, and used them to compose the present hymn.
-Thus Samut became one of those who gave Malta its national identity.

 Dr. Laferla then took that music to the National Poet Dun Karm, who wrote the verses.
 It is reported that Dun Karm had stated that this was not the usual practice, as normally music was composed to the verses and not vice versa.
-Nevertheless, a beautiful prayer to God from the Maltese people saw the light of day.

-The hymn was subsequently donated to the people of Malta.